ZoomLock vs Brazed Fittings.

 When brazing in an enclosed area within a building you will need to be aware of the location of smoke detectors or deactivate them in some way to avoid setting off the annoying little screamers.
 In some commercial facilities the smell caused by brazing could raise concerns amongst the occupants, such as those with chemical sensitivities or within a senior living facility.

 Also, if you have a flammable storage area or other rooms that contain materials easily ignited, a flameless application will work best.
-With ZoomLock™ you won’t get any customer or employee complaints about smell.
-Depending on the facility and the jurisdiction you may also be required to have a fire watch, which adds additional cost to your project.
+With the RLS or ZoomLock™ fittings you won’t get any customer or employee complaints about smell.

 If you have a concern over whether or not theses fittings are accepted in your jurisdiction, then you should know that there is a good chance they are.
 The following certifications and agency approvals are usually adopted into most local codes in some form.